 - I love you.
 Let’s work on this.

-If you don’t want to miss part two of this article about perpetual problems in relationships, you can follow Greendoor to receive an e-mail notification whenever I post a new blog.
-All you need to do is to click the “follow” button in the right-hand corner of your screen.
+You can follow Greendoor to receive an e-mail notification whenever I post a new blog.
+All you need to do is enter your e-mail address.

 Relationship Coaching and Belief Changes